pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 ## The directory structure

-The following directory tree is an example of how you can set up a project.
+The following directory tree is an example of setting up a project.

 ```
 my_project